 In a groundbreaking new decision, the Colorado Court of Appeals has ruled for the first time that a non-parent can be ordered to pay child support to the child’s biological parent.
 A.C.H.1In re: Matter of A.C.H., 2019 COA 43.
-In short, a person who seeks court-ordered parental rights should also be required to pay child support for the child.
+In short, the court held that a person who seeks court-ordered parental rights should also be required to pay child support for the child.

 Is a “Psychological Parent” a Parent for Child Support Purposes?